Max Kepler Player Props: Twins vs. Braves

 Max Kepler At The Plate

+- In 32.0% of his games this year, Kepler has had at least one RBI.
+He's picked up more than one in 12.0% and driven in three or more of his team's runs in one contest.

-- He has scored in 17 games this year (34.7%), including multiple runs in four games.
+- He has scored in 17 games this year, with multiple runs four times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.